Healthdirect Free Australian health advice you can count on.

 • feeling drowsy or tired

-• not being able to judge distance or speed properly
+• not be able to judge distance or speed properly

-Some examples of medicines that might impair your driving are:
+Some medicines that may affect your driving are:

 Not everyone's driving will be affected by these medicines.
 It depends on: